Mosaic of Morocco

 - All tipping for local guides, coach drivers, and group meals

 - Pricing is based on double occupancy.
-A limited number of single rooms are available for a supplement.
+A limited number of single rooms are available for a supplement of $425.
 We also provide a roommate matching service.

 - Guided Tour of Tangier